davdar/maam/writeup/pldi15.markdown

 \paragraph{Path-Insensitive Flow-Insensitive}
 A path-insensitive flow-insensitive analysis will compute a single global set of facts that must be true at all points of execution.
-At program points 2 and 3 the analysis considers a single world with environment:
+At program points 2 and 3 the analysis considers a single abstract world:
 `````raw```````````````````````````````````````````
 \small\begin{alignat*}{4}
  \{ N=ANY ,\;\;  & x= \{ -1, 1 \} \}     &&                    && \text{ and}  \\